isaacnmm/pestpolicy-hugo2XX/content/posts/what-attracts-fleas/index.md

 Fleas won't be attached to stationary and inanimate items.
 For instance, a recent study reported that over 75% of fleas were attracted by a black (moving) target. - However, in the same experiment, just under 20% of the fleas got attracted to the object in its stationary form.
 Further, another study reported that stationary (and warm) objects make the fleas jump with the presence of other stimuli like air currents.

-- Fleas will produce about 20 eggs in the pet's hair - these eggs tend to fall off onto some furniture, floors, and carpets. - While in such locations, the fleas and their larvae hide in the dark locations and shadows as they eat[flea dirt (undigested blood)](https://pestpolicy.com/what-is-flea-dirt/).
-The shadows and fabric or carpet fibers will hide the fleas as they develop into pupae & as they spin those silky cocoons.
+- Fleas will produce about 20 eggs in the pet's hair - these eggs tend to fall off onto some furniture, floors, and carpets. - While in such locations, the fleas and their larvae hide in the dark locations and shadows as they eat[flea dirt (undigested blood)](https://pestpolicy.com/what-is-flea-dirt/).The shadows and fabric or carpet fibers will hide the fleas as they develop into pupae & as they spin those silky cocoons.

 ###  4. Air Currents/ Air movement (Anemotaxis)